Antireligious campaigns in China: Tibetan Buddhists

 In 1989, violent repression spread in Tibet after prolonged rebellions against Chinese rule.
 Under the local authority of Hu Jintao, then CCP Secretary of Tibet, possibly hundreds of Tibetans were killed.
-Martial Law was declared for a year until 30 April 1990, during which hundreds more were killed and thousands imprisoned, under Jiang's Beijing authority and Hu's local authority.
+Martial Law was declared for a year, until 30 April 1990, during which, hundreds more were killed and thousands imprisoned under Jiang's Beijing authority and Hu's local authority.
 Hu was later promoted to top leadership posts for his work.

 In 1991, while crafting policy towards Tibetan Buddhists, Jiang's preliminary decree stated reincarnated lamas must be approved by China's central government.
-The decree was later revised and termed State Religious Affairs Bureau Order No. 5 in 2007 during the administration of Hu Jintao.
+The decree was later revised and termed State Religious Affairs Bureau Order No. 5 in 2007, during the administration of Hu Jintao.

 In 1992, Jiang's government formally accepted the 14th Dalai Lama's official recognition and the enthronement of Orgyen Trinley Dorje as the reincarnated 17th Gyalwang Karmapa, spiritual leader of the Karma Kagyu school.
-The recognition process was led by the 3rd Jamgon Kongtrul who died in a mysterious car crash earlier in 1992.
+The recognition process was led by the 3rd Jamgon Kongtrul, who died in a mysterious car crash earlier in 1992.
 The Karmapa, along with the Dalai Lama and the Panchen Lama, are highly respected by Tibetans and considered to be living Buddhas.
 By 1999, the Karmapa escaped to India, afterwards pointing to interference by the Chinese government in his spiritual leadership and studies as his motive.

 Also in 1992, 13 monks from Drepung Monastery were arrested on 12 May for protesting peacefully.
-Samdup was jailed for seven years, and in 2020 became the fourth former political prisoner to die from medical complications within the previous six months.
+Samdup was jailed for seven years, and in 2020, became the fourth former political prisoner to die from medical complications within the previous six months.

 In 1994, a Chinese policy called "grasping with both hands" was implemented in Tibet, targeting Tibetan Buddhism and culture.
 It was credited with leading to the 2008 Tibetan unrest.

-On 17 May 1995, Jiang's government officially reversed its acceptance policy of recognized re-incarnated lamas and of Tibetan Buddhist spiritual leaders, and abducted Gedhun Choekyi Nyima, the 11th Panchen Lama, three days after his official recognition by the Dalai Lama.
+On May 17, 1995, Jiang's government officially reversed its acceptance policy of recognized re-incarnated lamas and of Tibetan Buddhist spiritual leaders, and abducted Gedhun Choekyi Nyima, the 11th Panchen Lama, three days after his official recognition by the Dalai Lama.
 Chadrel Rinpoche and two others involved in the recognition process were also disappeared, then imprisoned.
-Months later in November, Jiang's government installed its proxy Panchen Lama, Gyaltsen Norbu.
-The recognized 11th Panchen Lama Gedhun Choekyi Nyima continues to be forcibly detained in an unknown location.
+Months later, in November, Jiang's government installed its proxy Panchen Lama, Gyaltsen Norbu.
+The recognized 11th Panchen Lama, Gedhun Choekyi Nyima, continues to be forcibly detained in an unknown location.

-In 1996, Jiang's administration officially banned all photographs of Tibet's spiritual leader the 14th Dalai Lama.
+In 1996, Jiang's administration officially banned all photographs of Tibet's spiritual leader, the 14th Dalai Lama.

-By March 1998, the Central Tibetan Administration reported the Dalai Lama statement that Chinese campaigns of repression have travelled beyond monasteries and nunneries, and that Jiang was undertaking "a deliberate policy of cultural genocide in Tibet".
+By March 1998, the Central Tibetan Administration reported the Dalai Lama statement that Chinese campaigns of repression had spread beyond monasteries and nunneries, and that Jiang was undertaking "a deliberate policy of cultural genocide in Tibet".

-In 2001, the Chinese government began persecuting and forcibly evicting nuns and monks studying at Larung Gar Buddhist Academy and at Yarchen Gar in Tibet.
+In 2001, the Chinese government began persecuting and forcibly evicting nuns and monks studying at Larung Gar Buddhist Academy and Yarchen Gar in Tibet.